 - Rinse the cashews well and steep them in hot water for 25 minutes.
 Drain and rinse again then add them to a powerful blender with one cup of water and the juice from half a lemon.
 Puree until smooth and creamy.
 Refrigerate until needed.

 - Rinse and drain the wild rice in a couple of changes of water.
 Bring 2.5 cups of water to a boil, add a pinch of sea salt and the wild rice.
 Bring back to a boil, turn the flame down to low and cover with a lid.
 Simmer for 45 minutes until all the water is absorbed.
 Remove from heat and allow to sit covered for 10 more minutes before fluffing with a fork.
 Set aside until needed.

 Prepare the Soup:

-Preheat a heavy bottom soup pot over medium heat.
+- Preheat a heavy bottom soup pot over medium heat.
 Add a splash of veggie stock (or a light drizzle of olive oil) and the leeks with a pinch of salt.
 Saute until wilted and the leeks start to get a little color.
 Keep a close eye on it and add more stock as needed so the leeks won't burn.

-Sprinkle the flour over the mushrooms then pour in the miso veggie stock.
+- Sprinkle the flour over the mushrooms then pour in the miso veggie stock.
 Bring to a simmer and cook for a good 10 minutes until the soup has thickened. ( To get the most benefits from the miso you can wait to add it once the soup is cooked).

-Add the cashew cream, taste and adjust seasonings with the sea salt and black pepper.
-Stir in the wild rice and remove from heat.
-Sprinkle with fresh herbs and serve or ladle into oven proof bowls and top with a sheet of vegan puff pastry to make pot pies.
+- Add the cashew cream, taste and adjust seasonings with the sea salt and black pepper.
+Stir in the cooked wild rice and remove from heat.
+Sprinkle with fresh herbs and serve.Optional: ladle the soup into oven proof bowls and top with a sheet of vegan puff pastry to make pot pies.
 Bake at 375"F until golden brown on top.